Medical school is intense, and it prepares you for a variety of careers.

 - Primary care.

-These hormones play crucial roles in the development of the human sexual reproductive functions, mood, metabolism, growth and development, respiration, and regulates every activity in the human body.
+These hormones play crucial roles in the development of the human sexual reproductive functions, mood, metabolism, growth and development, respiration, and regulate every activity in the human body.

 Some diseases which these medical specialists treat include;